opea-project/docs/community/rfcs/24-11-25-GenAIExamples-Ollama_support_for_xeon.md

 ## Objective

 ### Problems This Will Solve
 - **Access to Open-source SLMs on Xeon**: Provides access to open-source SLMs through Ollama on Xeon.
-SOTA open-source SLMs model work fine for simpler agent task.
+SOTA open-source SLMs model work fine for less complex agentic workflow.
+Given an elaborated prompt, Llama 3.1 and 3.2 small models are fairly accurate for tool calling, an important feature for Agents.
 - **Cost Reduction**: Eliminates the need for paid API services by using open-source SLMs.
 - **Data Privacy**: Ensures data privacy by processing data locally.
 - **Performance Optimization**: Leverages the computational power of Intel Xeon CPUs for efficient LLM execution.